There Goes My Miracle

-"There Goes My Miracle" is a song by Bruce Springsteen from his 2019 album Western Stars.
+"There Goes My Miracle" is a song by the American singer-songwriter Bruce Springsteen from his 2019 album Western Stars.
 It was released as the second single anticipating the album in May 2019, following "Hello Sunshine".
 Although it didn't chart on the Billboard US charts, it reached number 1 on the radio airplay chart in Italy in 2019; it also peaked at #5 on the iTunes chart in Italy.

 Song meaning and structure

 "There Goes My Miracle" is sung in a higher register than usual for Springsteen, and finds him lamenting a love that slipped away.
 "There Goes My Miracle" has also been described as "a healthy embrace of Springsteen's love for crooners like Burt Bacharach".